We welcome anyone to try rowing, so find out more here and give it a go.

 She also has a “massively varied” taste in music and particularly likes things she can sing along to, “even though I can’t actually sing”.
 Her guitar is one of three items she would take to a desert island, “so I can finally learn to play it properly”, along with a digital radio plus pen and paper.

-Katherine’s ideal dinner party guests would be Eddie Izzard “for laughter”, Elvis Presley “for the music” and Judi Dench “for the drama”.
+Her ideal dinner party guests would be Eddie Izzard “for laughter”, Elvis Presley “for the music” and Judi Dench “for the drama”.

 She is also a good juggler.
 “I haven’t quite made it to the flaming batons… yet.”

-Katherine is Lottery funded through UK Sport.
+Grainger is Lottery funded through UK Sport.